AndreasVerhoeven/AutoLayoutConvenience/README.md

 	// Pins the center of subview to the top leading of its superview adSubview(subview, pinning: .center, to: .topLeading, of: .superview)

+### Pinning to Constant Rects / Points

+You can also pin a view to a constant rect or point, using:

+	/// pins the subview to the given rect addSubview(subview, pinnedAt: CGRect(x: 10, y: 20, width: 100, height: 40))

+	/// pins the subview to the given rect in another view addSubview(subview, pinnedAt: CGRect(x: 10, y: 20, width: 100, height: 40), in: .relative(anotherView)

+	/// pins the subview to the given point - the view needs to have a defined width & height or an intrinsic size addSubview(subview, pinnedAt: CGPoint(x: 20, y: 10))

+	/// pins the subview to the given point in the safeArea - the view needs to have a defined width & height or an intrinsic size addSubview(subview, pinnedAt: CGPoint(x: 20, y: 10), in: .safeArea)

 ### Pinning Edges